Advanced AI Mathematics

 \[k(x, y) = \sum_{i=1}^\infty \lambda_i \phi_i(x)\phi_i(y)\]

-Random Features: Approximate kernel with:
+Random Features: Approximate the kernel with:

 \[k(x, y) \approx \frac{1}{D}\sum_{i=1}^D \psi(x; w_i)\psi(y; w_i)\]